madfish-solutions/quipuswap-core-v2/test/test.md

 32. `check_is_banned_baker` [VIEW]:

-    - ❌ should fail if pair not listed;
+    - ✅ should fail if pair not listed;
-    - ❌ should fail if pair does not have TEZ store contract (not TOK/TEZ pair);
+    - ✅ should fail if pair does not have TEZ store contract (not TOK/TEZ pair);
-    - ❌ should return true if baker is banned;
+    - ✅ should return true if baker is banned;
-    - ❌ should return false if baker is not banned;
+    - ✅ should return false if baker is not banned;
-    - ❌ should return false if baker's banning period is finished.
+    - ✅ should return false if baker's banning period is finished.

 33. `get_reserves` [VIEW]:

-    - ❌
+    - ✅ should fail if pair not listed;
+    - ✅ should fail if one pair from list not listed;
+    - ✅ should return proper reserves for pair;
+    - ✅ should return proper reserves for all pairs in a list.

 34. `get_total_supply` [VIEW]:

-    - ❌
+    - ✅ should fail if pair not listed;
+    - ✅ should fail if one pair from list not listed;
+    - ✅ should return proper total supply for pair;
+    - ✅ should return proper total supply for all pairs in a list.

 35. `get_swap_min_res` [VIEW]: